- Play it again: What do Dragon, White Dwarf and The General have in common?

-In the 1980s the international consensus was that computer code should be protected by copyright law (patent protection did not arise until much later).
+In the 1980s, the international consensus was that computer code should be protected by copyright law.
+Ppatent protection did not arise until much later.
 The term of copyright in the computer game lasts for the lifetime of its author and a further 50 years (now extended to 70 years in Australian copyright law).
-However, many amateur computer game writers may not have realised the implications of this.
+However, many amateur computer game writers may not have realized the implications of this.

-Nevertheless, no matter who now owns the copyright, the game itself will still be protected by copyright in most instances, because the term of protection is always linked with the lifetime of the original author.
+Nevertheless, no matter who now owns the copyright, the game itself is still protected by copyright in most instances.
+The term of protection is always linked with the lifetime of the original author.

-Of course it is now becoming crucial that the earliest computer games and other born digital entities are preserved for cultural heritage purposes, due to the physical deterioration of the hardware and the obsolescence of their original programs and platforms we may lose them if we don’t act now.
+Now it is crucial that the earliest computer games and other born digital entities are preserved for cultural heritage purposes.
+Due to the physical deterioration of the hardware and the obsolescence of their original programs and platforms we may lose them if we don’t act now.

 Making copies available on a website is an infringement of the copyright owner’s exclusive right to copy and to “make copies available to the public”, while digital archiving for effective preservation of a digital work, such as a game, requires many copies to be made over time, in order to ensure the copies are not stored on out-of-date platforms and remain in playable form etc.